 All U.S. hospital entities that were designated community hospitals in the AHA hospital file, except rehabilitation hospitals, were included in the hospital universe.
 Therefore, if two or more community hospitals merged to create a new community hospital, the original hospitals and the newly formed hospital were all considered separate hospital entities in the universe for the year of the merge.
 Likewise, if a community hospital split, the original hospital and all newly created community hospitals were separate entities in the universe for the year of the split.
 Finally, community hospitals that closed during a year were included as long as they were in operation during some part of the calendar year.

 The NIS sampling strata were defined based on five hospital characteristics contained in the AHA hospital files.
-In order to improve the representativeness of the NIS, given the expansion of the number of contributing states, the sampling and weighting strategy was evaluated and revised for the 1998 and future years NIS.
+In order to improve the representativeness of the NIS, given the expansion of the number of contributing states, the sampling and weighting strategy was evaluated and revised for 1998 and subsequent data years.
 This included changes to the definitions of the strata variables.
-A full description of this process can be found in the report Changes in NIS Sampling and Weighting Strategy for 1998, which will be available later in 2001.
-A description of the sampling procedures and definitions of strata variables used from 1988 through 1997 can be found in the report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
+A full description of this process can be found in the special report on Changes in NIS Sampling and Weighting Strategy for 1998.
+This report is available on the 2000 NIS Documentation CD-ROM and on the HCUP website at https://www.ahrq.gov/research/data/hcup/index.html.
+A description of the sampling procedures and definitions of strata variables used from 1988 through 1997 can be found in the special report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
+This report is available on the 1997 NIS Documentation CD-ROM and on the HCUP website.
 Beginning with the 1998 NIS, the stratification variables were defined as follows:

 |Location and Teaching Status||Hospital Bed Size|